enriquepablo/peer/doc/configuration.rst

 =============

 In this section you will learn how to configure your PEER instance.
-As any Django project all configuration options are stored in a *settings.py* file, which is located inside the main PEER directory.
+As any Django project all configuration options are stored in a ``settings.py`` file, which is located inside the main PEER directory.

-However it is not recommended to change the *settings.py* file directly since that would make upgrades more difficult for you.
+However it is not recommended to change the ``settings.py`` file directly since that would make upgrades more difficult for you.
 You should see this file as the file with the **default** configuration settings.
-You should put your own settings in a file called *local_settings.py*.
-The options you put there will override the same options located in the *settings.py* file.
+You should put your own settings in a file called ``local_settings.py``.
+The options you put there will override the same options located in the ``settings.py`` file.

 First we will cover the options that you **must** change in order to run the PEER instance correctly.
 Then we will see other optional settings that you may want to change but that are ok with their default values.
-At the end of this section you will see *local_settings.py* example.
+At the end of this section you will see ``local_settings.py`` example, also you can find at the root of the project a ``local_settings.example`` file.

 If you change any setting you must restart your web server in order to see your new settings applied.